Skip to content

 • Office Hours

-Property records include many different types of documents.
-Some of the most common are deeds, mortgages, liens, taxes, easements, plats, and surveys.
-In Georgia, a specific government entity is responsible for filing and maintaining different property records.
+Property records include many different types of documents, including deeds, mortgages, liens, taxes, easements, plats, and surveys.
+A specific government entity in Georgia is responsible for filing and maintaining property records.

 Deeds and Conveyance Records